apache/turbine-build/README.md

 which will delete the tag in git repo tag and revert to the pre-release state.

-Otherwise reset the commit in master in your checked out trunk/master/main branch
+- Deprecated: Push to a previous commit is denied, that is reset the commit in master in your checked out trunk/master/main branch could NOT be done.

     git reflog
     // find commit previous to release
     git reset –hard <shacommit>
     git push -f origin master

-and update master repo and delete the tag manually.
+- Delete the tag manually.

     git push origin :refs/tags/<project.artifact>-<version>-candidate